rfly-openha/documents/4_resources/dataset.md

 # RflyMAD: A Dataset for Multicopter Fault Detection and Health Assessment

-This site presents the RflyMAD dataset which is used for multicopter fault detection and health assessment.
+This site presents the **RflyMAD dataset** which is used for multicopter fault detection and isolation (FDI) or health assessment (HA).
 The dataset is collected from RflySim platform and real flight by Beihang Reliable Flight Control Group (Rfly).
-There are 5500 flight cases in total in the dataset, 2500 for software-in-the-loop (SIL) simulatin, 2500 for hardware-in-the-loop (HIL) simulation and 497 for real flight.
-The dataset includes 11 types of common faults under 6 flight statuses to cover more occasions in which the multicopters have different mobility levels when faults occur.
+There are **5629 flight cases** in total in the dataset, **2566** for software-in-the-loop (SIL) simulatin, **2566** for hardware-in-the-loop (HIL) simulation and **497** for real flight.
+The dataset includes **11 types of common faults** under **6 flight statuses** to cover more occasions in which the multicopters have different mobility levels when faults occur.

-## What is RflyMAD?
+## 1. What is RflyMAD?
-Different from research fields like computer vision, batteries, and mechanical vibration, there are relatively few publicly datasets related to the FDI problem and  health assessment of aircraft systems.
+Different from research fields like computer vision, batteries, and mechanical vibration, there are relatively few publicly datasets related to the FDI, PHM and HA problems of aircraft systems.
 Regarding the lack of fault dataset, we form RflyMAD dataset.
-It contains both simulation and real flight data, and covers sufficient fault types and flight statuses, ensuring both quantity and quality.
+The RflyMAD dataset contains both simulation and real flight data, and covers sufficient fault types and flight statuses, ensuring both quantity and quality.

 The hierarchy of RflyMAD dataset is shown in the following figure.
 <img src="./hierarchy.png" style="zoom: 55%;" />

-Note: In `Real Flight Data`, there are extra velocity and direction of wind data recorded in the experiments.
+Note: In `Real Flight Data`, there are extra **wind data** about velocity and direction at the experiment time recorded in the dataset.

-### Varied Multicopters
+### 1.1 Varied Multicopters
 <img src="./plane_droneyee.png" style="zoom: 35%;" />

 In real flight experiments, in order to enhance the generalization of the dataset, three multicopters with different diagonal sizes are used to collect data.
 They are Droneyee X200 (Diagonal size of 200mm, 1.054kg), Droneyee X450 (Diagonal size of 450mm, 2.084kg) and Droneyee X680 (Diagonal size of 680mm, 4.068kg).

-Note: The physical parameters of multicopter dynamic model uesd in SIL simulation data and HIL simulation data are achieved from Droneyee X450, including weights, Moment of Inertia and motor parameters.
+Note: The physical parameters of multicopter dynamic model uesd in SIL simulation and HIL simulation are achieved from Droneyee X450, including weights, moment of inertia and motor parameters.

-### Broad Fault Types
+### 1.2 Broad Fault Types
-There are 11 fault types in RflyMAD dataset, covering the actuators, sensors of the multicopter and environmental effects.
+There are 11 fault types in RflyMAD dataset, including actuators, sensors of the multicopter and environmental effects.
 The exact cases in each fault type are listed in the following table.

 | Type of Faults | SIL Simulation | HIL Simulation | Real Flight |
 | -------------- | -------------- | -------------- | ----------- |